-The RSPO Group leases several office buildings and office space for a period of between 1 to 2 years.
-The lease agreement do not contain extension options.
+The RSPO Group leases several office buildings and office space for a remaining period of 10 months.
+The lease agreement has an extension option.

 Lease terms on the rental contracts are negotiated on an individual basis and contain various terms and conditions.
 The rental contracts do not impose any covenants.